Doing good is as important as doing well.

-Students may participate in a Westtown sponsored service trip during spring break or as part of Senior Projects.
-Projects, organized and led by Westtown faculty, included local, national and international experiences.
-Examples of past service trip locations include Ghana, Puerto Rico and the Florida Keys.
+Students may participate in a Westtown sponsored service trip during spring break or as part of school-sponsored trips.
+These trips, organized and led by Westtown faculty, include local, national, and international experiences.
+Examples of past service trip locations include Ghana, Puerto Rico, and the Florida Keys.

 A student may design an independent project fostering a passion or special interest and approved by the Service Committee.
 Independent projects can be completed at any time including vacations and Spring break.